Lilacsweetpotet/HangMan-Game/README.md

 -
 1.Open the game in a browser (see How to Run below).

-2.Choose a difficulty from the dropdown (Easy, Medium, Hard) and click New Game.
+2.Choose a category (animals, country,fruits, food, sports).

 3.Guess letters by clicking the letter buttons.
 Correct letters are revealed in the word display.

-4.If you reveal all letters before the wrong-limit/time runs out, you win and may save your score.
+4.If you reveal all letters before the wrong-limit/time runs out, you win.

 -